 Project Gutenberg, of course, is the classic site for free books that are in the public domain.
 And now, their section on human-read free audiobooks offers an even wider collection of books.
 Stand-outs include Marion Zimmer Bradley’s The Colors of Space, Charlotte Brontë’s Jane Eyre, and The Book of Tea by Kakuzo Okakura.

 Project Gutenberg also offers computer-read audiobooks, but imagine Siri reading you Moby Dick (thankfully, you do have a human-read option here).

-Check out Spotify’s “Audiobooks” playlist for a list of free audiobooks that are always being added to by the service.
+Check out Spotify’s “Audiobooks” playlist for a list of audiobooks that are always being added to by the service.
 Spotify is free to listen, or you can go premium if you don’t want the ads.